-Mitigate system-related transfusion risks based on the assessment of the likelihood and impact of the risk.
 Ensure that specific actions to manage identified risks include communicating issues to the workforce, educating clinicians on appropriate practice, and implementing change processes to improve clinical practice.

-Ensure that reporting and feedback mechanisms are in place for blood management that cover each of the following areas:
+Ensure that reporting and feedback mechanisms are in place for blood management outcomes.